Frequently asked questions

 What is the Warranty period on Corbin Saddles?

 Corbin offers a lifetime warranty on the foam, basepan and hardware with one year on the cover and heater units.
 This warranty applies to the original owner.
 Normal wear & tear or physical damage due to external forces (like your dog chewing it up) are not covered under the Corbin warranty.
-Any problem encountered with the material or workmanship of your Corbin seat will be repaired at no charge to you (freight costs to be paid by the customer).
+Any problem encountered with the material or workmanship of your Corbin seat will be repaired at no charge to you (freight costs to be paid by the customer to the USA).
 If you have a possible warranty situation, please contact Richard.

 Recently I’ve seen some information about “Gel Seats”.
 Why doesn’t Corbin offer this?